 Step 5.
 Create a PST Import Job Accordingly

-• Provide all the required details in these tabs and select the Upload your Data option on Do you want to upload or ship data? screen and then click on the Next button.
+- Provide all the required details in these tabs and select the Upload your Data option Do you want to upload or ship data? screen and then click on the Next button.

 Step 6.
 Apply Filters for Selective Import and start the PST Import Job

-Once you create the PST import job in Step 5, Microsoft 365 examines the data in the PST files (in a safe and secure way) by determining the age of the items and the different message types included in the PST files.
+Once you create the PST import job in Step 5, Microsoft 365 examines the data in the PST files (safely and securely) by determining the age of the items and the different message types included in the PST files.

 Once the analysis is completed, you have two options whether you want to import the entire data into Outlook 365 or you can trim it down based on your preferences.
-In order to do so, you can set filters that help you control what PST data gets imported to Outlook 365.
+To do so, you can set filters that help you control what PST data gets imported to Outlook 365.

 Or